alexa/max-toolkit/Documentation/Integrating_With_MAX_Experiences.md

 #### Implementing an Experience Observer

 The device application component responsible for managing the device attention system should implement the ExperienceObserverInterface interface (Appendix B: Code 1).
-This interface declares a callback void onExperienceChange(const std::vector<Experience>& experiences) which will be called by the MAX Library whenever the list of active experiences change.
+This interface declares a callback `void onExperienceChange(const std::vector<Experience>& experiences)` which will be called by the MAX Library whenever the list of active experiences change.
 The MAX Library handles gathering all Agent user experience requests and provides the list of active Experiences in priority order, where the first Experience in the list is highest priority and must be rendered if the device is has the capability to do so, and any subsequent experiences in the list may be rendered if the Device UX Capabilities allow it.
 For example, the first experience in the list might be an Agent Speaking experience, which should be rendered if possible, and the second experience might be a “music playing” experience which is optional to be rendered if the device is capable.
 Agent Listening and Speaking experiences will always be the highest priority experiences presented, and are the most important for the device to render.

 The Experience objects (Appendix B: Code 0) in the active experience list are made up of three parts:
 1. The Actor identifier – identifies the source of the experience and uniquely identifies either an agent or the device application.
-1. The Experience identifier - identifies an experience that is unique among all other experiences provided by that actor.
-Some identifiers are common such as the ‘listening’ and ‘thinking’ experiences (defined as common experiences in MultiAgentExperience/Experience/ExperienceIdentifier.h) which are required for agent’s to publish during dialogs.
+2. The Experience identifier - identifies an experience that is unique among all other experiences provided by that actor.
+Some identifiers are common such as the ‘listening’ and ‘thinking’ experiences (defined as common experiences in MultiAgentExperience/Experience/ExperienceId.h) which are required for agent’s to publish during dialogs.
 An actor may also define and publish any number of custom experiences, it is up to the device application and the Agent implementation to coordinate which experiences will published and what sort of UX the device will render.
-1. The Session identifier – identifies the session which produced this experience.
+3. The Session identifier – identifies the session which produced this experience.
 Only one experience can be active per session at a time, and recognizing when a session experience is replaced, or all experiences for the session are removed, give opportunities for the device application to also represent transition between experiences.

 Important: The device application should return quickly from the onExperienceChange callback.
 Any long running or blocking function calls should be passed off to a different thread to allow the MAX Library to unblock.
 The callback may also be called from an arbitrary thread, do not assume it is called from the same thread that instantiated the MAX components.